olebole/irafdoc/doc/artdata.mkobjects.rst

   where R, dX, and dY are defined below, <i>radius</i> is the scale parameter and <i>beta</i> is the Moffat parameter specified by the user, nprofile is the number of profile points in the user profile, and nc and nl are the image template column and line dimensions.
-The Gaussian, <tt>"gaussian"</tt>, and Moffat, <tt>"moffat"</tt>, profiles are used for stars and the point spread function, while the Sersic (sersic),  exponential disk (expdisk), and De Vaucouleurs (devauc) profiles are common models for spiral and elliptical galaxies.
+The Gaussian, <span style="font-family: monospace;">"gaussian"</span>, and Moffat, <span style="font-family: monospace;">"moffat"</span>, profiles are used for stars and the point spread function, while the Sersic (sersic),  exponential disk (expdisk), and De Vaucouleurs (devauc) profiles are common models for spiral and elliptical galaxies.
 The image templates are intended to model images with